IsaacDiaz026/NonCodingEvolution/README.md

 conda env create -f config/DemuxletEnv.yaml

 ## Configuration
 ### Edit  paths in config/config.yaml
+### for cellranger
-CELLRANGER_PATH: path to cellranger-atac software
+1. CELLRANGER_PATH: path to cellranger-atac software
-CELLRANGER_ref: path to reference created with cellranger
+2. CELLRANGER_ref: path to reference created with cellranger
-scATACraw: path to fastq of single-cell ATAC-seq reads
+3. scATACraw: path to fastq of single-cell ATAC-seq reads
-NAME: Sample name of reference for cellranger-atac
+4. NAME: Sample name of reference for cellranger-atac

-Nuclear: expression for scaffold prefix for nuclear genome for sinto usage
+5. Nuclear: expression for scaffold prefix for nuclear genome for sinto usage
-Plastid: expression for scaffold prefix for plastid genome
+6. Plastid: expression for scaffold prefix for plastid genome

-GFF: gene annotation in gff format
+7. GFF: gene annotation in gff format
-CHRFILE: lengths of scaffolds
+8. CHRFILE: lengths of scaffolds

+### for demultiplexing
-MACSpath: path to macs2 software
+9. MACSpath: path to macs2 software
-VCFdemux: path to VCF for demuxlet
+10. VCFdemux: path to VCF for demuxlet
-SAMPLENAMES: file with atac-seq sample names
+11. SAMPLENAMES: file with atac-seq sample names
-PICARD: path to picard software
+12. PICARD: path to picard software

+### for ACR calling
-GENRICH: path to genrich software
+13. GENRICH: path to genrich software
-SAMPLEMETA: "Metadata/SampleNames.txt"
+14. SAMPLEMETA: "Metadata/SampleNames.txt"
-WGS: "/path/to/WGS_alignments"
+15. WGS: "/path/to/WGS_alignments"
-REFERENCE: "/path/to/reference_genome.fa"
+16. REFERENCE: "/path/to/reference_genome.fa"
-PLASTID: "/path/to/plastid_blast_db"
+17. PLASTID: "/path/to/plastid_blast_db"

-Create the following conda environments using yaml files: snakemake --configfile config/config.yaml --cores <number_of_cores>

-Pipeline Steps
+## Pipeline Steps

 1. Cell Ranger ATAC Processing
 Description: Runs cellranger-atac to process raw scATAC fastq files and generate BAM and fragment files.